pschatzmann/arduino-liblame/README.md

 // Print debug and trace messages
 #define USE_DEBUG 0

-// Print memory allocations and frees
-#define USE_DEBUG_ALLOC 0

 // The stack on microcontrollers is very limited - use the heap for big arrays instead of the stack!
 #define USE_STACK_HACK 1
 ```